Baseball Operations Interns

 General Manager Interns

-Rebekah is a sophomore at Wheaton College in Norton, Massachusetts.
+Rebekah is a rising Junior at Wheaton College in Norton, Massachusetts.
 She is majoring in Economics and double minoring in Business Administration and Latin.
 She is also an infielder for the Wheaton softball team.
 She volunteers as a hitting coach for a local club softball team and helps to run softball clinics around her community.
 Rebekah is a graduate of Taunton High School and grew up spending her summers in Falmouth, where her father grew up and her grandmother currently resides.
 She aspires to work in baseball operations for a MLB team.

 Clubhouse/ Grounds Intern

 Mike is returning for his eighth year with the Commodores.
 He was a batboy for four years before taking on the role of Clubhouse Intern two years ago.
 He and his family enjoy hosting players.
 Mike is currently a rising Sophomore at Assumption University.
 During his high school years at Xaverian Brothers in Westwood, Massachusetts, he managed the varsity baseball team.
 He enjoys playing baseball, hockey, and golf, and works as a hockey referee.